superfaceai/docs/docs/guides/run-capability.md

 </details>

-## Set necessary environment variables
+## Set environment variables

 For apps running the capabilities that require authentication, you'll typically want to supply the providers' API keys via environment variables (see [configuration above](#configure-security)).

-If `.env` is available, it should have the expected variables predefined.
-You can them simply fill in the values.
-Then install [`dotenv`](https://www.npmjs.com/package/dotenv) package that will load the `.env` file for you.
+If `.env` file exists and you used the CLI, the required environment variables will be present in the file.
+Fill in the providers' API keys.
+Then install the [`dotenv`](https://www.npmjs.com/package/dotenv) package to load the `.env` file.

-If `.env` is not available, you can find the expected environment variables in `/superface/super.json`.
-Any value that starts with a dollar sign (`$`) is a reference to an env variable.
+If `.env` file doesn't exist, you can find the expected environment variables in `/superface/super.json`.
+Any value that starts with a dollar sign (`$`) is a reference to an environment variable.

-## Write node.js app
+## Write Node.js app

-Use Superface OneSDK to load & perform the use case:
+Use the OneSDK to load and perform the use case:

 ```javascript title="app.js" {8,11,12}
 // If you're using .env file, you should also install and init `dotenv` package